HiveHQ/HiveSdkDocs/source/index.html.md

 }
 ```

 You must initialize the Hive SDK on your website before calling any of the SDK's events (such as <code>fbSignup</code>).
-Events fired before the first <code>init</code> call will be discarded, and any events fired afterwards (even during initialization) will be handled as soon as initialization is complete.
+Events fired before a call to <code>init</code> will be discarded, while any events fired afterwards (even during initialization) will be handled as soon as initialization is complete.

 <aside class='notice'>
 You must replace <code>YOUR_BRAND_HIVE_ID</code> with your brand's id in Hive.